ivr development

 IVR Design and Development

-This section of our technical library presents information and documentation relating to IVR design and Interactive Voice Response software and products.
+This section of our technical library presents information and documentation relating to IVR design and custom IVR software and products.
 Toll free answering systems are very popular for service and sales organizations, allowing customers and prospects to call your organization anywhere in the country.
 Our call center phone systems add another dimension to our Wizard and PACER phone solutions.

 What Is IVR?.
 An Interactive Voice Response (IVR) processes inbound phone calls, plays recorded messages including information extracted from databases and the internet, and potentially routes calls to either inhouse service agents or transfers the caller to an outside extension.